Skip to main content

 Neuroendocrine cancers (carcinomas)

-Neuroendocrine carcinomas that are poorly differentiated are often treated with the same chemo as is used for small cell cancer of the lung: a platinum drug (cisplatin or carboplatin) and etoposide.
+Patients with poorly differentiated neuroendocrine carcinomas are often treated with the same chemo used for small cell cancer of the lung: a platinum drug (cisplatin or carboplatin) and etoposide.

 More information about the treatment of well-differentiated neuroendocrine cancers can be found in Gastrointestinal Carcinoid Tumors, Lung Carcinoid Tumor, and Pancreatic Cancer.